TrevorCD/FreeRTOS-STM32F446RE-GCC/README.md

 ### Make

-The Makefile includes three targets:
+The Makefile includes these targets:
 * all: compiles the FreeRTOS image (main.elf)
 * flash: flashes main.elf to the STM32F446RE using st-link
 * clean